If you were hoping to get the perfect Instagram photo of Manhattanhenge this week, the weather may ruin your plans.

 Manhattanhenge -- the alignment of the sunset with Manhattan's grid, a sight that's inspired photographers and Instagrammers from near and far -- happens on four days each year, according to the American Museum of Natural History.

 The full sun is slated to align with the grid at 8:20 p.m. on Wednesday, July 12, and half the sun will align at 8:21 p.m. on Thursday, July 13.
 But a 40 to 50 percent chance of thunderstorms on Wednesday and a 30 percent chance on Thursday could ruin your view of the sunset.

 Cloudy skies also blocked the sun when it aligned on May 29 and 30.

-To see the sunset, New Yorkers should go to clear cross streets, such as 14th, 23rd, 34th, 42nd and 57th streets.
-The museum recommends standing on the east side, but keeping a clear view of the west so you can still see New Jersey.
+If the storms hold off, New Yorkers can see Manhattanhenge at major streets like 14th, 23rd, 34th, 42nd and 57th streets.
+The American Museum of Natural History recommends standing on the east side, but keeping a clear view of the west so you can still see New Jersey.

-Plan to get to your viewing spot about a half-hour before the sun is expected to align.
+Plan to get to your viewing spot about a half hour before the sun is expected to align.